Filippo Volandri: 2006: Second title

-Volandri won the second title of his career in September 2006, beating Nicolás Lapentti in the final of the Sicily International in Palermo.
+Volandri won the second title of his career in September 2006, beating Nicolás Lapentti in the final of the Sicily International.

-2007: Rome Masters & French open success
+2007: Success at the Rome Masters and French Open

 At the Rome Masters in 2007 Volandri, having entered as a wild card, recorded the biggest win of his career by beating the then world no. 1 Roger Federer in straight sets 6–2, 6–4.
 Volandri celebrated by doing a lap of honour around centre court, high-fiving spectators in the front rows.

-Afterwards, Volandri hailed the victory as not only for himself, but for Italy, speaking of both the regard in which Federer, who holds the record for the longest spell as the world's top-ranked male player, is held, and the relative under-achievement of Italy in men's tennis at the time.
+Volandri hailed the victory as not only for himself, but for Italy, speaking of both the regard in which Federer, who holds the record for the longest streak as the world's top-ranked male player, is held, and the relative under-achievement of Italy in men's tennis at the time.
 For his part Federer offered few excuses for his out-of-character display.
 Hopes that this might be the start of Italy's re-emergence among the top nations of professional men's tennis were heightened when Volandri went on to beat world no. 12 Tomáš Berdych in the quarterfinal.
 The win meant that Volandri became the first Italian to reach the event's semifinals since 1978.
-His run stopped in the semifinals, however, as he lost to Fernando González.
+His run stopped in the semifinals when he lost to Fernando González.

-At the 2007 French Open he was the 29th seed and made it to the fourth round, rising to No. 27 in the world in the rankings, before losing in straight sets to Tommy Robredo.
+At the 2007 French Open he was the 29th seed and made it to the fourth round, rising to No. 27 in the world in the rankings.

 Later career

-Volandri struggled greatly after the dropped match-fixing allegations, his only major success since 2007 was making it to the final of the 2012 Brasil Open after he beat then world No. 38 Thomaz Bellucci in the semifinal.
-He lost to then world No. 11 and top seed Nicolás Almagro in 3 sets.
-However, since then he mainly competed on the ATP Challenger Tour, whilst since he reached the fourth round in the 2007 French Open he did not progress past the first round of a Grand Slam.
+Volandri struggled greatly after the dropped match-fixing allegations.
+In 2012, he reached the final of the Brasil Open.
+He mainly competed on the ATP Challenger Tour.

 On 23 June 2015, Volandri completed 300 wins at the ATP Challenger Tour tournaments by defeating Oriol Roca Batalla at the Aspria Tennis Cup in Milan.
-He became only the fourth player ever who obtained this achievement.
+He became only the fourth player with this achievement.